 What curriculum do you use?

 In the fall semester (aka “Pre-Season”), we primarily teach from the NCFCA Comprehensive Guides to Speech and Debate (Coach’s Guide/Competitor Guide/Parent Guide).
-These are all available for optional purchase on the NCFCA website for your additional guidance throughout the year.
+These are all available for optional purchase on the NCFCA Shop for your additional guidance throughout the year.

 Is there homework?